 Let’s call it an urban festival: a celebration of community, the city environment, the unconventional…the joy of the street.

-For the event, Babenbergerstrasse (see the map below) is turned into a public thoroughfare of stalls and mini-stages, featuring a mix of organisations and artists, musicians and municipal departments, all keen to celebrate, educate and entertain in equal measure.
+For the event, Babenbergerstrasse (see the map below) turns into a public thoroughfare of stalls and mini-stages, featuring a mix of organisations and artists, musicians and municipal departments, all keen to celebrate, educate and entertain in equal measure.

-It’s probably the first festival for my family that had something for dad, mum and the teenagers.
+It’s probably the first festival for our family that had something for dad, mum and the teenagers.

-Their parents browsed the booths for wall clocks made from LPs, t-shirts with a message and art you would actually love to put up in the living room, but don’t have the courage: the “Urban Space Market” takes its inspiration from London markets like Camden.
+Their parents browsed the booths for wall clocks made from LPs, t-shirts with a message, and art you would actually love to put up in the living room, but probably don’t have the courage: the stalls seem to take their inspiration from London markets like Camden.